-Significant competition exists from approved oral treatments and, in the case of COVID-19, an authorized treatment or treatments in development for the diseases that we are targeting.
-Many of the approved drugs are well-established therapies or products and are widely accepted by physicians, patients and third-party payors.
-There are pharmaceutical and biotechnology companies at various stages of development and approval of vaccines and therapeutics for COVID-19 and treatments for each of the disease indications we are targeting.

-Currently there are several vaccines and associated vaccine boosters approved or authorized for use for COVID-19 and there are therapeutics available for the treatment of COVID-19 including two oral antiviral therapies, Paxlovid[TM] and Lagevrio[TM] which are respectively approved and authorized for emergency use for high risk COVID-19 patients.
-Additionally, Veklury, a nucleotide prodrug, which is intravenously administered is approved for the treatment of COVID-19 in adults and pediatric patients who are hospitalized or if not hospitalized have mild to moderate COVID-19 and are at high risk for progression to severe COVID-19, including hospitalization and death.
+For the diseases that we are targeting, significant competition exists from approved oral treatments and, in the case of COVID-19, an authorized treatment as well as other treatments in development.
+The approved drugs, particularly for HCV and increasingly for COVID-19, are well-established products and are widely accepted by physicians, patients and third-party payors.
+There are pharmaceutical and biotechnology companies at various stages of development and approval of new vaccines and therapeutics for COVID-19.
+Currently there are several vaccines and associated vaccine updates approved or authorized for use for COVID-19 and there are therapeutics available for the treatment of COVID-19 including two oral antiviral therapies, PaxlovidTM and LagevrioTM which are, respectively, approved, and authorized for emergency use for high risk COVID-19 patients.
+Additionally, Veklury®, a nucleotide prodrug, which is intravenously administered is approved for the treatment of COVID-19 in adults and pediatric patients who are hospitalized or if not hospitalized have mild to moderate COVID-19 and are at high risk for progression to severe COVID-19, including hospitalization and death.

-Treatments in development for COVID-19 include obeldesivir (GS-5245), an oral nucleoside prodrug, that is being developed by Gilead Sciences and is currently being evaluated in two Phase 3 clinical trials including a randomized, double-blind placebo controlled trial in non-hospitalized COVID patients who are at high risk of progression to hospitalization.
+Treatments in Phase 3 clinical development for COVID-19 include obeldesivir (GS-5245), an oral nucleoside prodrug, that is being developed by Gilead Sciences and is currently being evaluated in two Phase 3 clinical trials and ensitrelyir, an oral protease inhibitor being developed by Shinogi.
 There are also several drugs, including oral antivirals such as Epclusa® which is manufactured and sold by Gilead Sciences, and Mavyret® which is marketed and sold by AbbVie, Inc. approved for the treatment of HCV.
 Our product candidates, if approved, are expected to compete directly or indirectly with existing products and products currently in development.
-Even if approved and commercialized, our product candidates may fail to achieve market acceptance with hospitals, physicians or patients.
-Hospitals, physicians or patients may conclude that our products are less safe or effective or otherwise less attractive than existing drugs.
+Even if approved and commercialized, our product candidates may fail to achieve market acceptance with hospitals, physicians, patients or third party payors.
+Hospitals, physicians, patients or third party payors may conclude that our products are less safe or effective or otherwise less attractive than existing drugs.
 If our product candidates do not receive market acceptance for any reason, our revenue potential would be diminished, which would materially adversely affect our ability to become profitable.